tduong10/Artificial_Intelligence/README.md

      - Maze Pathfinding

 - Assignment 3
-  - Perceptron to simulate and classify an image with a 2x2 pixels
+  - Perceptron to simulate and classify an image with 2x2 pixels
   - Artificial Neural Network

+- Project: Skin Cancer Detection with Deep Learning